sureshmelvinsigera/ecommerce-project/README.md

 I have spent close to 200 hrs on building this program and achieve a deeper understanding of this Object-oriented Information system.

+## Functionality

+### Site Owner
+- Can search for a product
+- View all the products across the system
+- Add new products
+- Edit products
+- Delete products
+- View all the sellers
+- View all the customers
+- View current orders
+- Change shipping status
+- Apply site-wide promotion codes

 The system comprises 14 different classes:

 #### datastorage class